marcellobullo/sharedrep-rlhf/README.md

 **Our empirical study is guided by two central questions:**
 1. Does SharedRep-RLHF improve *group fairness* over MaxMin-RLHF for tasks with low minority representation, as measured by the average minority score?

-2. Does SharedRep-RLHF achieve a higher *win rate+ on these tasks under the same conditions?
+2. Does SharedRep-RLHF achieve a higher *win rate* on these tasks under the same conditions?

 ### Experiment Tasks
 - [Controlled Sentiment Analysis](src/imdb/README.md)